Association of Nigerian Authors

-Niger State Governor Mu'azu Babangida Aliyu has been a supporter of the association.
+Former Niger State Governor Mu'azu Babangida Aliyu (2007-2011) was a supporter of the association.
 In January 2008, he said to a delegation from the Association of Nigerian Authors, Niger State, "I think Niger State will be the most published state in 2008.
 We want to publish you; we shall publish you..."
 The state was to publish at least twenty titles in 2008 alone.
 Speaking in October 2009 at a convention of the Association of Nigerian Authors, Aliyu said that more than 90 per cent of Nigerian politicians have criminal intentions, spending huge amounts to gain office for their own benefit rather than to serve the public.

 History

 The organization was founded on 27 June 1981, ten years after the Nigerian Civil War, at a conference at the University of Nigeria, Nsukka.
 The conference was attended by two Kenyan writers, Ngũgĩ wa Thiong'o and Gacheche Wauringi.
 Afterwards, the organization was registered by the Corporate Affairs Commission of Nigeria in accordance with the now 1990 vide Companies and Allied Matters Act no 1.

 ANA's founding members include Kole Omotoso, Mabel Segun, Ernest Emenyonu, Labo Yari, Femi Osofisan, current Chairman, ANA Board of Trustees, J. P. Clark, Niyi Osundare, Jerry Agada and T. M. Aluko.